 Health and Nursing

-With more than 22 years as a nurse, Amy Hernandez loves bringing her experience to the classroom.
+Amy began working as a registered nurse in 1997 and loves bringing her experience to the classroom.

 Anne Nez brings more than 20 years of nursing experience to the classroom.

-Terry Wilson brings more than 33 years of nursing experience in a variety of settings.
+Terry Wilson brings more than 34+ years of nursing experience in a variety of healthcare settings.

-Liz Oliver has a strong background in acute care in rural settings and has spent a lot of time mentoring new nurses.
+Liz Oliver has a strong background in acute care in rural settings and has spent a great deal of time mentoring new nurses.